You get extra points if your truck is "Mexicanized"

 a) A temporary import is only possible for one vehicle at a time.

-b) The maximum load capacity for a temporary vehicle import is 3.5 tons, not including the weight of the vehicle.
+b) The maximum load capacity for a temporary vehicle import is 3.5 tons.
+Note: that is currently interpreted as GVWR - NOT payload.

 d) It is not permitted to sell the temporarily imported vehicles on Mexican territory or use them for commercial activities.